-The purpose of the IB program is to challenge academically motivated students within the international standards of excellence established by the International Baccalaureate Organization (IBO) guidelines.
+Students participate in the IB Programme during their junior and senior years.
+The purpose of the IB programme is to challenge academically motivated students within the international standards of excellence established by the International Baccalaureate Organization (IBO) guidelines.

 The diploma program is a two-year sequence followed in the eleventh and twelfth grades, and has the following requirements:

 - Six courses chosen from a different area of study.
 Of these courses, three must be High Level, which are taken over both the eleventh and twelfth grade years.